Youghal Celebrates History

 For all the latest news , please visit us on Facebook.
 This includes photos of our latest conference.
 When you become our “Friend” on Facebook you automatically get all the latest news.

-You could also be on our emailing list . a little pop up screen will give you the opportunity to do this.
-We have lots of posts ( just click on link EMAIL to help you search for your Youghal roots.
+You could also be on our emailing list . a little pop up screen will give you the opportunity to do this ( just click on link EMAIL )

 Each year we hold a History Conference over two days with highest quality speakers, field trips and activities relating to our heritage.
 In our Archive section you can see the quality of previous presentations and presenters.
 Our Photo gallery gives you an idea of our work, our past conferences and our activities.
 Many of the photos were taken by local photographer Michael Hussey.

-The Theme of the Conference in 2019 is :
+The Theme of the Conference in 2020 was to be :

 If you would like help getting accommodation, visit the Youghal Chamber of Tourism and Commerce office – right in the centre of town, on the water’s edge side of the Clock Gate, which, by the way, you can visit and it is worth a visit!!!!!